wojsamjan/netkit/README.md

 export NETKIT_HOME=/home/yashimoto/Pulpit/netkit/netkit
 export MANPATH=:$NETKIT_HOME/man
 ```
-+ Note: It may also be useful to put these lines inside ```'.bashrc' located mostly in your /home or /etc directory or```.
++ Note: It may also be useful to put these lines inside ```'.bashrc' located mostly in your /home or /etc directory```.

 5. Update your PATH environment variable to include the path to the standard Netkit commands.
 Assuming Netkit is (still) installed into /home/yashimoto/Pulpit/netkit/netkit and that your shell is (still) bash, you would type:
 ```